Training-Free Acceleration of ViTs with Delayed Spatial Merging: Introduction

 \section{Introduction}

-The emergence of Transformers \cite{vaswani2017attention} as a general-purpose backbone architecture has resulted in great progress in a wide range of applications, ranging from natural language processing \cite{DBLP:conf/naacl/DevlinCLT19}, speech recognition \cite{DBLP:conf/icassp/TianYBTZW20}, to computer vision \cite{dosovitskiy2020image}.
-Compared to Convolutional Neural Networks (CNNs), Vision Transformers (ViTs) have a minimal inductive bias which benefits from large-scale pretraining.
-For example, state-of-the-art self-supervised pretraining techniques such as MAE obtains up to 90.94\% top-1 accuracy on ImageNet-1k \cite{pmlr-v162-wortsman22a}.
-For supervised learning scenarios, DeiT models receive extra supervision through distillation \cite{DBLP:conf/icml/TouvronCDMSJ21}, and Swin transformers design vision-specific inductive bias that exploits locality \cite{DBLP:conf/iccv/LiuL00W0LG21} to further boost performance.
+Transformers \citep{vaswani2017attention} has become a general-purpose backbone architecture that drove great progress in language modeling \citep{DBLP:conf/naacl/DevlinCLT19}, speech recognition \citep{DBLP:conf/icassp/TianYBTZW20}, to computer vision \citep{dosovitskiy2020image}.
+Compared to Convolutional Neural Networks (CNNs), Vision Transformers (ViTs) have minimal inductive bias, benefiting from large-scale pretraining.
+Modern self-supervised models such as MAE obtain up to 90.94\% top-1 accuracy on ImageNet-1k \citep{pmlr-v162-wortsman22a}.

-However, efficient deployment of ViTs remains a challenge due to the large model size and high inference latency \cite{DBLP:conf/nips/RaoZLLZH21}.
-In addition to pruning or quantization techniques \cite{zhang2022platon, DBLP:conf/aaai/ShenDYMYGMK20} that generally apply to both convolution-based and transformer-based models, recent work takes advantage of the input-agnostic nature that is unique to ViT.
-Since the inputs in ViT are represented as non-overlapping tokens, less informative tokens can be pruned at runtime to accelerate inference throughput \cite{DBLP:conf/nips/RaoZLLZH21, DBLP:conf/cvpr/YinVAMKM22, DBLP:conf/iclr/LiangGTS0X22}.

-A major line of work has focused on identifying and pruning task-irrelevant tokens with various importance heuristics such as token embeddings \cite{DBLP:conf/cvpr/YinVAMKM22}, attention scores \cite{DBLP:conf/iclr/LiangGTS0X22}, and lightweight neural network predictors \cite{DBLP:conf/nips/RaoZLLZH21}.
-Recently, a newly proposed token \emph{merging} scheme enabled a \emph{training-free} approach to token reduction for the first time \cite{bolya2022token}.

-While prior works can effectively reduce inference time, it is still difficult to use these techniques in practice for various reasons.
-Previous approaches train from scratch \cite{DBLP:conf/iclr/LiangGTS0X22}, fine-tune with extra parameters \cite{DBLP:conf/nips/RaoZLLZH21}, and optimize with additional loss functions that increase the wall-clock training time \cite{DBLP:conf/cvpr/YinVAMKM22}.
-Such complexities introduce extra computational budgets and engineering efforts that prevent users from easily adapting the techniques to their own use cases.
-Although the token merging scheme can avoid this by using the training-free option \cite{bolya2022token}, it can incur nontrivial accuracy loss which ultimately necessitates training from scratch to achieve competitive performance.
+However, efficient deployment of ViTs remains a challenge due to the large model size.
+A major line of work has focused on pruning task-irrelevant tokens with various importance metrics such as token embeddings \citep{yin2022vit}, attention scores \citep{liang2022expediting}, and lightweight neural network predictors \citep{rao2021dynamicvit}.
+Recently, a newly proposed token merging scheme enabled a \emph{training-free} approach to token reduction \citep{bolya2022tome}.
+While prior work can effectively accelerate ViT inference, using these techniques in practice is still challenging.
+Previous approaches train from scratch \citep{liang2022expediting}, fine-tune with extra parameters \citep{rao2021dynamicvit}, and optimize with additional loss functions that increase the wall-clock training time \citep{yin2022vit}.
+Such complexities introduce extra computational budgets and engineering efforts that prevent the easy adoption of techniques.
+Token merging scheme can avoid this via the training-free mode \citep{bolya2022tome}, but it incurs nontrivial accuracy loss, which ultimately necessitates training from scratch to achieve competitive performance.